cooljasonmelton/my-actual-task-app/README.md

 ## TODO

+- TODO: FE: update test coverage to cover all logic
+- TODO: BE: update test coverage to cover all logic
 - TODO: FE: slightly change styling for priority tasks
 - TODO: BE: Production: Fix CORS allowing all sites before ever pushing to production
 - TODO: FE: error handling and messaging on create task form